ouspg/CryptoCourse/7.TLS/README.md

 In this task you are to test a website of your choosing with the help of OpenSSL.
 The OpenSSL Cookbook section 2: [Testing TLS with OpenSSL](https://www.feistyduck.com/library/openssl-cookbook/online/ch-testing-with-openssl.html) will be **very helpful** in this task.

 You can also use `nmap` and suitable scripts like [this](https://nmap.org/nsedoc/scripts/ssl-enum-ciphers.html).
 Yet another great tool is [testssl.sh](https://github.com/drwetter/testssl.sh) for this kind of testing.
+If you know more helpful tools, you are allowed to use them.
+Document their usage.

 **Be mindful that some methods of testing may be invasive and may be considered 'hostile' by the server.
 If you choose to use such tools, please test only sites that approve of this type of testing e.g. have an active bug bounty program**.
 You can always ask the course staff for advice, if you need any assistance.

 We have provided one website for you that you can test without any limits: https://tlstest.rahtiapp.fi

 **3.1** Choose a website that supports HTTPS/TLS.
 What versions of TLS are supported?
 What ciphersuites are supported?
-Are there any preferences set by the website?
+Are there any preferences set by the website? (e.g. in what order are ciphers selected?)

 **3.2** Test how low you can go with TLS connections (you can try even SSL, if you feel like it).
 What is the lowest version of TLS (or SSL) that is supported by the website?

 **3.3** Go back to Task 2 and the different vulnerabilities listed for TLS.
 Does it seem that the website you are testing could be vulnerable to some of the known CVEs?
+For example `testssl.sh` shows some potential CVEs directly.
+Look for some of them if you did not report them previosly.
+What is the severity of CVE?
+What it allows attacker to do? **Beware that even if analysis script shows potential CVEs, you might always need to verify it manually before claming that the site being vulnerable.
+Unless you know exactly how script is testing it.**

 > Answer the questions and provide any code/scripts that you used in testing the systems.
 You can provide snippets of the TLS tests that you run with OpenSSL.